-A SENSE OF COMMUNITY: ACTIVITY IN THE DOWNTOWN
+A SENSE OF COMMUNITY

-The MBA provides citizens with a sense of community by coordinating full calendar of events such as the Liver Mush Festival, Fourth of July Celebration, and Mountain Glory Festival.
-(See Calendar of Events) The popular Sidewalk Yard Sales are organized in May and August and Mountain Glory Festival.
+The MBA provides citizens with a sense of community by coordinating a full calendar of events such as the Liver Mush Festival, Fourth of July Celebration, SideWalk Yard Sales in May and August and Mountain Glory Festival.

-A SENSE OF PLACE: HISTORIC DISTRICT
+A SENSE OF THE PAST

-Downtown Marion listed on the National Register of Historic Places, along with the Depot District and nearby churches.
+Downtown Marion is listed on the National Register of Historic Places, along with the Depot District and nearby churches.
 Every effort is made by the City of Marion and Marion Business Association to protect and preserve the historic character of Marion.

-A SENSE OF FUTURE
+A GLIMPSE OF THE FUTURE

 With global economic changes, now more than ever before, a strong representation for rural communities is essential.
 Downtowns remains the heartbeat of a community.
 The MBA is seeing a renewed interest in the downtown with a variety of new businesses, including a tap room, brewery, and an entertainment venue.